adrianomcr/vectorfield_stack/robotsim/README.md

 - `/differential/pub_closest_body`  (message type: `geometry_msgs/Point`): Topic in which the closest obstacle point (in the <strong>body</strong> frame) is published.

 - `/differential/robot`  (message type: `visualization_msgs/MarkerArray`): Topic in which the markers that represent the robot are published.
-In can be seen in rviz.
+It can be seen in rviz.

-- `/differential/closest_marker`  (message type: `visualization_msgs/Marker`): Topic in which the a marker that represents the closest colidable point is published.
-In can be seen in rviz.
+- `/differential/closest_marker`  (message type: `visualization_msgs/Marker`): Topic in which a marker that represents the closest collidable point is published.
+It can be seen in rviz.

 - `/differential/obstacles`  (message type: `visualization_msgs/MarkerArray`): Topic in which the markers that represent the obstacles are published.
-In can be seen in rviz.
+It can be seen in rviz.

 - `/differential/history`  (message type: `visualization_msgs/MarkerArray`): Topic in which the past history of the robot's position is published.
-In can be seen in rviz.
+It can be seen in rviz.

 - `/differential/cmd_vel`  (message type: `geometry_msgs/Twist`): Topic that the node subscribes to in order to get a linear and angular speed commands for the robot.